 To make it easier to apply kneading pressure and make the process more comfortable for you, a Swedish massage therapist will use lotion or oil.

-Swedish massage primarily uses the fingers and palms to apply pressure to your muscles.
-You can always tell the massage therapist if they’re using too much or too little force.
+The Swedish massage technique primarily uses the fingers and palms to apply pressure to your muscles.
+You can always tell the massage therapist if they’re using too much or too little force with this massage technique.

 Purpose of Deep-Tissue Massage

 Deep-tissue massage is a more targeted, recovery-focused form of massage therapy.
 A deep-tissue massage aims to relieve tension, soothe soreness, and loosen knotted muscle tissues from exercise or strenuous activity.

 A deep-tissue massage uses deep, targeted hand pressure to penetrate deeper layers of muscle tissue.
 It uses similar hand movements and techniques but with much higher intensity.
 This type of massage may be less immediately comfortable than a Swedish massage.

 Deep-tissue massage can also be considered a sports massage for dealing with the more severe tension that comes with high-exertion exercise and physical activity.

 Deeper layers of muscle tissue might become rigid and sore.
 When this happens, you feel muscle knots, or adhesions—areas of inflexible tissue that can cause stiffness.
 As a massage therapist releases these areas of muscle contraction, it can bring soothing relief and promote relaxation.

 What is fascia?
 Fascia is the soft tissue that connects all your muscles, organs, and bones throughout your body.
 Fascia fibers can become knotted, too.
 When adhesions form in the fascia, they can press against surrounding muscle tissue and cause soreness.

 A deep-tissue massage can also target fascia and the surrounding tissue to try to loosen knots.